dariamelinte/copy-cult-of-coders/README.md

 ##

-I do not own the credits for this site, which is just a reproduction of Cult of Coders' site.
+This is just a reproduction of Cult of Coders' site.